-STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2009/10 The Council is the 100 percent shareholder in this company and appoints all of the directors.
+STRUCTURE OBJECTIVES ACTIVITIES PERFORMANCE MEASURES TARGET 2009/10 STRUCTURE The Council is the 100 percent shareholder in this company and appoints all of the directors.
 As at 1 January 2009, they are Roger Drummond (Chair), Christine Southey and Jeremy Ward.
 The General Manager is Brian Brown.
-Wellington Cable Car Limited operates the Cable Car as an efficient, reliable and safe transport service.
+OBJECTIVES Wellington Cable Car Limited operates the Cable Car as an efficient, reliable and safe transport service.
 It meets its shareholder objective to retain, on strategic and environmental grounds, the trolleybus passenger service in the city, and maintains the overhead wiring system for this.
-The company: Maintains the cable cars and associated track, plant, tunnels, bridges and buildings in accordance with best engineering practice, and to meet the certification requirements of the NZ Transport Agency Specifies and controls the contract for the passenger service operation Specifies and controls the contract for the inspection, maintenance and repair of the trolleybus overhead wiring system Markets the cable car Identifies options for enhancing the cable car travel experience.
-Cable Car passenger numbers All cable car vehicles, track, tunnels, bridges, buildings and other equipment are maintained to required safety standards Percentage of residents who have used the Cable Car in the last 12 months Percentage of residents who rate the standard and operational reliability of the Cable Car as good or very good.
-1,250,000Achieve30%95%
+ACTIVITIES The company: Maintains the cable cars and associated track, plant, tunnels, bridges and buildings in accordance with best engineering practice, and to meet the certification requirements of the New Zealand Transport Agency.
+Specifies and controls the contract for the passenger service operation Specifies and controls the contract for the inspection, maintenance and repair of the trolleybus overhead wiring system Markets the cable car Cable Car passenger numbers All cable car vehicles, track, tunnels, bridges, buildings and other equipment are maintained to required safety standards Percentage of residents who have used the Cable Car in the last 12 months Percentage of residents who rate the standard and operational reliability of the Cable Car as good or very good.
+TARGET 2009/10 1,250,000 Achieve 30% 95%.
+Markets the cable car Identifies options for enhancing the cable car travel experience.